aiyumi/aiyumi.github.io/posts/steemit-first-impressions.en.md

 I've never had much patience, nor luck, with social networks.

 * I've tried to use twitter, but nothing came out of it.
 I didn't have the patience to read others' things and post constantly, and it was cumbersome to rephrase everything I wrote to fit the character limit.
 In the end, [my Twitter][twitter_en] was relegated to just informing people about blog and fanfic updates. <!--teaser_end--> I only have like 7 followers, and my tweets don't even show on searches, just because they contain links (to this blog or to my fan fictions).
 From what I understood, the fact that they contain links and have no retweets makes the Twitter search engine bots think my tweets are spam!
 So, no one outside of my 7 followers can even find my tweets...
+  Edit (2020/10/20): just for the record, two years later, things have improved on Twitter for me quite a bit.
+I got more followers who are really interested on my status updates (total of 37 followers of my Twitter in English).
+They started liking and retweetting my tweets, and the system doesn't consider my tweets as spam anymore.
+I've also successfully used direct messages for important things, and am feeling better about Twitter overall.
 * I don't have Facebook because I don't like it.
 * Updates to [my Youtube][yt] are few and far between because my visual impairment makes it hard for me to create visual content.
 * I'm not on Deviantart because of the same reason above.